-like a pot in a windowsill
+Like a pot on a windowsill

 I long for more